 1 Experimental Investigation of Magnetohydrodynamic

 2 Flow For An Intense Proton Target

 3 A Dissertation Presented

 4 by

 5 Hee Jin Park

 6 to

 7 The Graduate School

 8 in Partial Fulfillment of the

 9 Requirements

 10 for the Degree of

 11 Doctor of Philosophy

 12 in

 13 Mechanical Engineering

 14 Stony Brook University

-15 May 2009
+15 December 2009

-16 Stony Brook University 17 The Graduate School 18 Hee Jin Park 19 We, the dissertation committee for the above candidate for the 20 Doctor of Philosophy degree, 21 hereby recommend acceptance of this dissertation.
-Hanald C. Winh Discontation Co.
-Advisor 22 Harold G. Kirk, Dissertation Co-Advisor, Physicist, Department of Physics, Brookhaven National Laboratory Foluso Ladeinde, Dissertation Co-Advisor, 23 Professor, Department of Mechanical Engineering Lili Zheng, Chairperson of Defense, 24 Professor, Department of Mechanical Engineering Kirk T. McDonald , Outside Member, 25 Professor, Physics Department, Princeton University 26 James Glimm, Outside Member, 26 Professor, Department of Applied Math. & Stat., Stonybrook University 27 This dissertation is accepted by the Graduate School. - .
-Zino dissolvation is accepted by the oraquete solicon 28 Lawrence Martin Dean of the Graduate School 0 Dean of the Graduate School
+16 Stony Brook University

+17 The Graduate School

+18 Hee Jin Park

+19 We, the dissertation committee for the above candidate for the

+20 Doctor of Philosophy degree,

+21 hereby recommend acceptance of this dissertation.

+22 Harold G. Kirk, Dissertation Co-Advisor, Physicist, Department of Physics, Brookhaven National Laboratory

+Falura I addin da Diagontation Ca Adminis

+23 Foluso Ladeinde, Dissertation Co-Advisor, Professor, Department of Mechanical Engineering

+Thomas Cubaud, Chairperson of Defense,

+24 Professor, Department of Mechanical Engineering

+Kirk T. McDonald, Outside Member,

+25 Professor, Physics Department, Princeton University

+James Glimm, Outside Member,

+26 Professor, Department of Applied Math. & Stat., Stonybrook University

+97 This discontation is a scented by the Chadusta Cabael

+27 This dissertation is accepted by the Graduate School.

+00 Lawrence Martin

+28 Dean of the Graduate School

-Experimental Investigation of Magnetohydrodynamic 30 Flow For An Intense Proton Target 31 32by 33 Hee Jin Park 34Doctor of Philosophy 35 in Mechanical Engineering 36 37 Stony Brook University 2009 38 Efficient production of pions can be achieved by colliding an intense proton 39 beam with a high-Z target.
-The experiments of Hg jet on the interaction of 40 an intense proton beam in magnetic field has been carried out for the thesis 41 work.
-The primary diagnostics in this work employed the technique of back-4243 illuminated laser shadow photography to freeze the transient events.
+Abstract of the Dissertation Experimental Investigation of Magnetohydrodynamic Flow For An Intense Proton Target by Hee Jin Park Doctor of Philosophy in Mechanical Engineering Stony Brook University 2009

+Efficient production of pions can be achieved by colliding an intense proton beam with a high-Z target.
+It is required to investigate the effect of Hg jet disruption by the interaction of an intense proton beam for high power target design.
+The experiment of mercury (Hg) jet on the interaction of an intense proton beam in magnetic fields has been carried out.
+The primary diagnostics in the experiment employed the technique of back-illuminated laser shadow photography to freeze the transient events.
 The images are recorded by several high speed cameras.
-The performance of the 44 optical diagnostic system is presented.

-Abstract of the Dissertation

-Flowing mercury in a magnetic field causes induced currents, which produce distortions of the mercury jet.
-The effect of Lorentz force is investigated theoretically in a stability analysis of the conducting flow in the presence of a magnetic field.
-The effects of Lorentz force on the vortices are also investigated qualitatively.
-The role of joule damping as a loss on a time scale of magnetic damping term in global kinetic energy is discussed.

-Quantitative and qualitative data analysis using image processing based on probability approach is described.
-The experimental measurement of the various dynamic behaviors of Hg jet in magnetic field through image processing is presented.
-In experiment, it is observed that the imposition of magnetic field tends to suppress the fluctuating motion in Hg jet and correspondingly the jet surface is more stabilized, where the Re is large enough and the $Re_m$ is 0.26.
-Finally, the disruption of Hg jet with the proton beam and the magnetic field effect to its suppression are presented.
-The collected images of beam-jet interaction shows the response of Hg jet due to the proton beam induced energy deposition.
-The filament velocity induced by the energy deposition and the time response of the velocity in magnetic field is presented, where joule damping effect is explained.
-The experimental results investigated the the performance and feasibility of utilizing liquid jet as a target for future accelerator.
-The experimental key components were designed and constructed at Princeton University, ORNL, MIT Plasma Science and Fusion Center, CERN, and BNL respectively.
+The performance of the optical diagnostic system is presented.
+Flowing mercury in magnetic fields causes induced currents, which produce distortions of the mercury jet.
+The various effects of Lorentz force induced by magnetic field to liquid flow is investigated in a stability analysis of the conducting flow in the presence of magnetic fields.
+Also, the role of joule damping as a loss on a time scale of magnetic damping term in global kinetic energy is discussed.
+Quantitative and qualitative data analysis using image processing based on statistic approach is described.
+The experimental measurements of jet distortion as well as flowing velocity of Hg jet in magnetic fields through image processing are presented.
+In experiment, it is observed that the imposition of magnetic field tends to suppress the fluctuating motion in Hg jet and correspondingly the jet surface is more stabilized, where Re is turbulent and Re_m is 0.26.
+Numerical Monte Carlo simulation for calculation of energy deposition by proton beam to Hg jet in magnetic fields is performed based on the jet shape, trajectory, and proton beam spot size from experiment.
+The jet disruption, the filament velocity on the jet surface by the impact of high energy of protons up to 30 Tp, and magnetic field effect to its suppression up to 15 T as well as energy deposition to Hg jet are presented.
+Finally, the experimental results investigate the performance and feasibility of utilizing liquid jet as a high power target for future particle accelerator.